 Ham was saved when the recovery helicopter arrived, but unsurprisingly he wasn't particularly grateful.
 Although he was usually a very affectionate chimp, after being run through the mill he was, as Gordo Cooper put it later, "one pissed-off chimp", screaming in rage and trying to bite everyone who came near him.
 He calmed down, but when photographers suggested he be strapped back into his contour seat for pictures, he was entirely uncooperative: nothing doing, he'd been through that once, he wasn't going to do it again.

-Wernher von Braun decided that another Mercury-Redstone test shot was in order before NASA could risk a first manned launch attempt.
+Wernher von Braun decided that another Mercury-Redstone test shot was in order before NASA could risk a first crewed launch attempt.
 Alan Shepard complained bitterly to Chris Kraft, the Mission Control manager, but all Kraft could do was sympathize.
 Kraft was mad as hell about it himself, and even the STG's boss, Bob Gilruth, could barely hide his annoyance.
-Kraft regarded von Braun as an "arrogant Teutonic SOB", but the Redstone was von Braun's baby and so von Braun made the call.
-Shepard even complained directly to von Braun: "For God's sake, we're ready, let's go!" -- but von Braun insisted on another flight.
+Kraft regarded von Braun as an "arrogant Teutonic SOB", but the Redstone was von Braun's baby, and so von Braun made the call.
+Shepard even complained directly to von Braun: "For God's sake, we're ready, let's go!" -- but it was irresistible force versus an immovable object, and the immovable object didn't budge: von Braun insisted on another flight.

 The decision was logical for the conservative mindset of von Braun and his Paperclippers.
 The erratic behavior of Ham's Redstone had shocked them, and they couldn't conceive of putting a man on the next shot after Ham's narrow escape -- it just wasn't done.
 In addition, unlike the Soviet space program, NASA worked in the full glare of publicity, if a disaster occurred the world would see it happen, and so NASA headquarters had no inclination to question von Braun's judgement.
 However, the competitive spirit was very strong at NASA and there was considerable resentment over the delay.